MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Native Julia language aggregates, such as `sum`, can be automatically lifted.
-DataKnots automatically converts a plural pipeline into an input vector required by the native aggregate.
+DataKnots automatically converts a plural query into an input vector required by the native aggregate.

     using Statistics
     Mean(X) = Lift(mean, (X,))